QubitPi/hashistack/docs/docs/docker-mailserver/screwdriver-cd-deployment.md

 Docker Mailserver Release Definition Template
 =============================================

-hashicorp-aws offer a [Screwdriver template][Screwdriver CD template] that deploys an [immutable][Immutable Infrastructure] instance of [Docker Mailserver] to AWS.
+hashistack offer a [Screwdriver template][Screwdriver CD template] that deploys an [immutable][Immutable Infrastructure] instance of [Docker Mailserver] to AWS.
 It uses the [screwdriver-template-main npm package] to assist with template validation, publishing, and tagging.
 This template tags the latest versions with the `latest` tag.

 :::caution

-hashicorp-aws deploys Docker Mailserver as a [t2.micro](https://aws.amazon.com/ec2/instance-types/t2/) instance by default
+hashistack deploys Docker Mailserver as a [t2.micro](https://aws.amazon.com/ec2/instance-types/t2/) instance by default

 :::